jeremycoder/nuxt-iam-docs/src/guide/5-frontend.md

 - **iamAdmin**: Deals with user administration
 - **iamDashboard**: Contains dashboard user interface and logic such as checking if user is logged in, and email verification.
 Also acts as the layout wrapper for other pages.
 - **iamLogin**: Contains login UI (user interface) and logic
-- **iamLogin**: Contains login UI (user interface) and logic
+- **iamRegister**: Frontend user registration component
+- **iamReset**: Frontend user password reset component
+- **iamVerifyEmailToken**: Verifies if token sent in email verification is valid
+- **iamVerifyFailed**: Component that notifies user is email verification token or password verification token failed
+- **iamVerifyPasswordReset**: Receives password verification token from email
+- **iamVerifySuccessful**: Notifies user if password reset was successful

 ## Composables

 Nuxt IAM uses composables as a bridge between the frontend and the backend.
 We recommend using composables as well.
-Composables contain the functions that send data to the API.
+Composables contain the functions that send data to the API, and receive data from the API.

+Backend <--- composables <--- Frontend
+Backend ---> composables ---> Frontend

+- **useIam**: Contains functions and logic for authentication such as user registration, logging in, checking if user is authenticated etc.
+- **useIamAdmin**: Contains functions and logic for user administration.